xvik/generics-resolver/src/doc/docs/guide/context.md

 Context operates on types (`Type`), not classes, because only types holds all generics information, including composite generics info (e.g. `List<List<String>>`).
 Any type, obtained using reflection may be resolved through api to real class.

+!!! important
+    See context API methods javadoc: it almost always contains example.
+Moreover, methods are grouped by name to simplify search (you can note `generic..`, `resolve..`, `toString..` groups).

 All classes in root class hierarchy may be obtained like this:

 ```java